igrishaev/CV/README.md

 - [linkedin.com/in/igrishaev](https://linkedin.com/in/igrishaev)

 ### Summary
-- 6-7 years of Clojure in production (Aleph/manifold stack, core.async, Component/Integrant);
+- 8 years of Clojure in production (Aleph/Manifold stack, core.async,
+  Component/Integrant);
+- Graal/native-image compilation for AWS Lambda and CLI tools;
 - experience with different data sources: PG, Datomic, Kafka, Cassandra, etc.
 - some experience with frontend: re-frame, React;
-- mobile development: Re-Natal with some bits of Obj-C/Swift;
 - good knowledge of Python/Django;
 - good with Emacs and LaTeX.